Carlos Diego Arenas Pacheco

-My dissertation project, titled "Aztec Humanists: Nahuatl Literature, Indochristian Art, and the Education of Indigenous Intellectuals in Early Mexico (1521-1631)", directed by W. Martin Bloomer, plans to explore the specific pedagogical practices (influenced by Humanism) employed by Franciscans and adopted by Nahua intellectuals to teach noble indigenous boys and girls in 16th-century Mexico.
-By combining archival, literary, and art historical research, my project aims at bringing the reader into a classroom for Nahua boys and girls and out into the world of Nahuatl literary and artistic production, where the influence of the Greco-Latin classics is yet to be explored.
-In addition, I am also interested in similar phenomena of culture contact in other parts of the early modern world, particularly in Japan and China.
+My dissertation project, titled "Naturales Letrados: Education, Literature, and Translation in the Early Iberian World (Mexico, Peru, and East Asia, 1530-1640", co-directed by W. Martin Bloomer and Karen Graubart, explores the reception of Iberian Catholic literary culture by non-Western intellectuals in the first century of Iberian colonial projects in the Americas and East Asia.
+By combining archival, literary, and art historical research, my project aims at bringing the reader into a classroom for non-Western Catholic boys and girls and out into the world of their literary and artistic production, where the influence of the Greco-Latin classics is yet to be explored.
+I am also interested in 19th-century translations of Western literature in Asia and Mexican indigenous languages.

 Recent Scholarly Activity

-- Article: "In tlahtoani Emperador: Nahua rulers, divine kingship, and the king of Spain in early Mexico (1521-1611)", in Jörg Tellkamp, ed., Quellen und Methoden zur Erforschung der Philosophie Neuspaniens (Winter Verlag, in press).
+- Book chapter: "In tlahtoani Emperador: Nahua rulers, divine kingship, and the king of Spain in early Mexico (1521-1611)", in Jörg Tellkamp, ed., Quellen und Methoden zur Erforschung der Philosophie Neuspaniens (Winter Verlag, forthcoming).

-- The John Carter Brown Library short-term fellowship (February–March 2021)
+- The John Carter Brown Library short-term fellowship (June–July 2021)

 - BSA-Pine Tree Fellowship in Hispanic Bibliography (2021)